 Whatever is the subject to grasp, the visual result of his story comes from the feeling of pleasure itself and from the ability to capture it.
 Dancing pictures, thoughtful musicians, food prepared by “alchemist” cooks, enchanted places.
 Everything goes back to the archetype of pleasure.
 Yet, whatever the context is, it is not pleasure itself the main character, but the refinement that is expressed in attention to details.

-The photographer, reading shapes through the light, tells how an architectural concept, a landscape, a real architecture or a scenic design can enclose within them a thrill.
-Conversely, the emotion itself, which is inherent in the objects or in the actors of a scene, can be enhanced by the composition of the scenic elements in a photography.
+The photographer, “reading” shapes, through the light, tells how an architectural concept, a landscape, a real architecture or a scenic design can enclose within them a musical thrill.
+Conversely, the musicality itself, which is inherent in the objects or in the actors of a scene (people or things), can be enhanced by the composition of the elements that he decides to put inside a photography.

 The details of pleasure, like musical notes, are recreated in pictures, instinctively, by a mind with many skills that are the result of his professional and artistic experiences: the rigor of the musical form in fact, practiced as a self taught musician and a singer first and then as an architect, through the patient filter of design, characterizes his approach to photography.